sara-nl/picasclient/docs/fractal-example.md

-PiCaS fractal example in Grid
+PiCaS fractal example
 ============

+## Running in Grid
 In this fractal example we will implement the following pilot job workflow:

 * First we define and generate the application tokens with all the necessary parameters.